The Jobs Victoria Fund is providing $250 million in wage subsidies to help Victorian businesses to grow and to create 10,000 secure jobs.

 Applicants who are registered as a Trust will be required to complete the Trustee Declaration.

-Support is available to help you find and recruit eligible employees from priority jobseeker groups.
+Support is available to help you find and recruit people looking for work from the priority groups.

 Register on the Jobs Victoria online hub